Vocals…it’s the one thing we all record.

 5. Foot Noise

-Every single footstep can be heard loud and clear throughout the entire house.
+With certain flooring, every single footstep can be heard loud and clear while recording vocals.

 When singers tap their feet, those vibrations travel up your mic stand, and onto the recording.